Supply Chain Command: What CSCOs Need Before the Next Alert Hits

 AI is now part of nearly every supply chain technology conversation.
 The harder question is whether it is changing how work gets done.

-Using AI as a conversational search tool can be useful.
-But supply chain decisions require more than a summary.
-They require supplier context, part-level dependencies, product impact, compliance obligations, internal policies, approved playbooks, escalation thresholds and proprietary business data.
+Using AI as a conversational search tool can be useful, but the session drew a clear distinction between AI that sits adjacent to the workflow and AI that changes the workflow itself.
+General-purpose models can summarise information, but supply chain decisions require business context: supplier relationships, part-level dependencies, product impact, compliance obligations, internal policies, approved playbooks, escalation thresholds and proprietary operating data.

 Without that context, AI may describe the problem.
 It will not reliably help the organisation respond.